Keen to put time on flights and waiting around in airports to good use? But can I take my knitting needles on the plane?

 - Family owned and operated business

-- Smallest pair of needles may bend a little if you knit very tightly
+- Smallest pair of needles may bend if you knit tightly

-Travel rules and permissible items are subject to change – while this list is accurate for now, new rules can go up anytime.
-Always check the requirements of the country and airlines you’re flying with before you fly.
+Travel rules and permissible items are subject to change – while this list is accurate for now, new rules go up anytime.

-The rules are also up to the discretion of the security screening officer.
+The rules are also up to the security screening officer’s discretion.

 Consider taking a padded mailing envelope and sheet of stamps.

 On the odd chance your needles are confiscated, mail your package home!